 A principal architect of the SEC Whistleblower Program, in 2011, Jordan Thomas established the nation’s first whistleblower practice exclusively focused on violations of the federal securities laws.
 Both pioneer and recognized leader in the field, Jordan has been profiled in the New York Times and on NPR.
 His clients have secured precedent-setting whistleblower awards and have launched many of the SEC’s most high-profile cases.

-To date, he has won the largest SEC whistleblower award in history, more than $83 million for whistleblowers who reported misconduct at Merrill Lynch, which led to its $415 million settlement with the Commission.
+To date, in a single action, his clients won the largest SEC whistleblower award in history, more than $83 million for reporting misconduct at Merrill Lynch, which led to its $415 million settlement with the Commission.
 In addition to significant monetary recoveries, among his many landmark cases, he successfully represented the first officer of a public company to win an SEC whistleblower award, the first SEC whistleblower to receive criminal immunity, and the first SEC whistleblower to receive a whistleblower award because his company retaliated against him.
 The pipeline is robust, including what will likely be another top SEC whistleblower award in connection with the $267 million SEC enforcement action against JPMorgan.

 A longtime public servant and seasoned trial lawyer, Jordan joined Labaton Sucharow from the Securities and Exchange Commission where he served as an Assistant Director and, previously, as an Assistant Chief Litigation Counsel in the Division of Enforcement.
 He had a leadership role in the development of the SEC Whistleblower Program, including leading fact-finding visits to other federal agencies with whistleblower programs, drafting the proposed legislation and implementing rules, and briefing House and Senate staffs on the proposed legislation.
 Throughout his tenure at the SEC, where he investigated, litigated and supervised a wide variety of enforcement matters, Jordan was assigned to many of its highest-profile actions such as those involving Enron, Fannie Mae, UBS, and Citigroup.
 His SEC enforcement cases have resulted in monetary sanctions and relief for harmed investors in excess of $35 billion.